nabin-pandey/DSA_Queue_Simulator/README.md

 | ArrayList | `TrafficGenerator` | `List<Rectangle>` per lane queue | Stores queued vehicles for release + reposition |
 | Comparable (ordering) | `LaneEntry` | `LaneEntry implements Comparable` | Defines ordering for the scheduler’s priority queue |
 | JavaFX Timeline / Transitions | `TrafficSimulator`, `TrafficGenerator` | Timelines for polling/cycle timing; transitions for movement | Periodic updates + animation |

 ---

+### Use of HashMap

+Although Queue is the core data structure for managing vehicle order, a HashMap was used to efficiently map lane identifiers to their corresponding vehicle queues.

+Queue alone does not provide fast access when multiple independent lanes are present.
+Using a HashMap enables constant-time (O(1)) access to the required lane queue, improving scalability and code clarity.

+This separation allows each lane to maintain its own FIFO queue while enabling centralized traffic scheduling logic.

+### Use of Array / List

+Arrays and Lists were used to store fixed or iterable collections such as lane configurations and signal sequences.

+Queue is unsuitable for indexed access or iteration without modification.
+Lists provide sequential access while preserving order and supporting traversal without removing elements.

+---